ovr/phpsa/docs/02_Usage.md

 ## It is highly recommended to disable xdebug

-You can run `php` with parameters to disable it:
+You can run `php` with these parameters to disable it:

 ```sh
 php -n -d xdebug.enable=0 -f ./bin/phpsa